What are the Olympic Equestrian sports? The Olympic Equestrian sports are dressage, three-day eventing and show jumping.

 The first Olympic competition was in 1912 although the sport is centuries old.
-Olympic dressage is scored by 5 FEI judges; each sits in a different position around the arena.
+Olympic dressage is scored by five FEI judges; each sits in a different position around the arena.
 Scores are based on the accuracy and brilliance of each required movement of the assigned test and rated on a scale of 0 to 10.

 Horses and riders at the Olympics compete at the highest level of dressage recognized by the FEI; Grand Prix.
 Kur or freestyle is a dressage test choreographed to music.
 The score is based on the accuracy of the movements and artistic impression.
 The highest score wins.